 Writing a will involves several key steps:

 - Decide on Beneficiaries: Identify who will inherit your assets.
-For married couples, this often includes the surviving spouse and children.
+For married couples, this typically includes the surviving spouse and children, but you may also want to include grandchildren, stepchildren, friends, or charities.

-- List Your Assets: Make a comprehensive list of your assets, including property, savings, and personal items.
+- List Your Assets: Make a comprehensive inventory of everything you own — property, savings, investments, pensions, life insurance, business interests, and valuable personal items.

-Typically, solicitors see married couples together when preparing wills.
-Often, couples with children want a will that broadly follows the lines of ‘all goes to the survivor on the first death and to the children equally when we’ve both gone.’
+Most solicitors and estate planners see married couples together when preparing wills.
+Typically, couples with children want wills that broadly follow the pattern of “everything to the survivor on the first death, then to the children equally when we’ve both gone.”
+However, this simple approach — while common — may not provide adequate protection against threats like care fees, sideways disinheritance, or a beneficiary’s divorce, and more sophisticated structures should be considered.

 When to Consult a Solicitor